 We have a family of foxes, ducks, and muskrats as well.
 All the babies are all around us this spring and we are learning a lot from them and about them.

-Do some of the following and keep a dairy of sorts on what they see, writing or drawing what they see:
+Do some of the following and keep a diary of sorts on what they see, writing or drawing what they see:

 - Watching clouds